keldaanCommunity/pokemonAutoChess/changelog/patch-3.10.md

 - Rock rework: Rock pokemons gain Defense and better resist to critical damage
 - Monster rework: Monster pokemons gain Attack, heal and increase their max HP, and grow in size every time they knock down an opponent
 - Artificial rework: Gain +10/20/30% base Attack, Ability Power and max HP as Shield per held item
+- Ground adjustment: no longer procs first stack immediately, now can go up to 5 stacks

 # Changes to Items